 - (a) The Commission shall, upon application, designate a common carrier that meets the requirements of 47 C.F.R. § 54.201(d) and § 54.202 and paragraph 2187(b) as an ETC for a service area designated by the Commission. - (b) Upon request and consistent with the public interest, convenience, and necessity, the Commission may, in the case of an area served by a rural telecommunications provider, and shall, in the case of all other areas, designate more than one common carrier as an ETC for a service area designated by the Commission, so long as each additional requesting carrier meets the requirements of 47 C.F.R. § 54.201(d) and § 54.202.
-Before designating an additional ETC for an area served by a rural telecommunications provider, the Commission shall find that the designation is in the public interest. - (c) Pursuant to Subpart E of 47 C.F.R., Part 54, as of January 1, 1998 all ETCs shall make available Lifeline service, as defined in § 54.401, to qualifying low-income customers. - (d) Contents.
-The application for designation as an ETC shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required by paragraph 2002(b). - (II) A statement identifying the decision(s) of the Commission and/or the FCC authorizing the applicant to provide telecommunications service. - (III) A description of the service area for which the applicant seeks designation as an ETC. The application shall include either a description of such service area by metes and bounds or the underlying carrier's exchange area map displaying the applicant's service area. - (IV) The facts (not in the form of conclusory statements) relied upon by the applicant to demonstrate that it meets the requirements of 47 C.F.R. § 54.201(d) and § 54.202. - (V) An affirmative statement that the applicant will offer the services that are supported by the federal universal service support mechanisms under 47 U.S.C. § 254(c). - (VI) An affirmative statement that the applicant is a common carrier.
+Before designating an additional ETC for an area served by a rural telecommunications provider, the Commission shall find that the designation is in the public interest. - (c) Pursuant to Subpart E of 47 C.F.R., Part 54, as of January 27, 20151, 1998 all ETCs shall make available Lifeline service, as defined in § 54.401, to qualifying low-income customers. - (d) Contents.
+The application for designation as an ETC shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits attachments: - (I) Tthe information required by paragraph 2002(b)-; - (II) A statement identifying the decision(s) of the Commission and/or the FCC authorizing the applicant to provide telecommunications service. - (III) Aa description of the service area for which the applicant seeks designation as an ETC. The application shall include either a description of such service area by metes and bounds or the underlying carrier's exchange area map displaying the applicant's service area. - (IIIV) The facts (not in the form of conclusory statements) relied upon by the applicant to demonstrate that it meets the requirements of 47 C.F.R. § 54.201(d) and § 54.202.